nikhildutta333/Machine-learning-Project/README.md

 4. Different observations are made on the dataset and different ML models are used.

-5. Also try to make use of the libraries you are familiar with and try to improve the model.
+5. Also try to make use of the libraries you are familiar with and try to improve the model's prediction as much as possible.